MinistrySafe/api-documentation/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
 page | 1 | the page of background_checks that will be returned
+start_date |  | The starting date to filter background checks that were assigned on or after end_date |  | The ending date to filter background checks that were assigned on or before

 ## Get a Background Check